succeun/sysdiagram/docs/guides/node.md

 ## Group Data Flow

 Above worker example has too many redundant flows.
-In this case, you can group nodes into a list so that all nodes are connected to other nodes at once.
+In this case, you can group nodes into a list so that all nodes are connected to other nodes at once with `Array`.

 ```js
 var { EC2 } = diagrams.aws.compute